swiftlang/vscode-swift/README.md

 * Package dependency view
 * Test Explorer view

 This extension uses [SourceKit LSP](https://github.com/apple/sourcekit-lsp) for the [language server](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/), which powers code completion.
-It also has a dependency on [CodeLLDB](https://github.com/vadimcn/vscode-lldb) for debugging.
+It also has a dependency on [LLDB DAP](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.lldb-dap) for debugging.

 To propose new features, you can post on the [swift.org forums](https://forums.swift.org) in the [VS Code Swift Extension category](https://forums.swift.org/c/related-projects/vscode-swift-extension/).
 If you run into something that doesn't work the way you'd expect, you can [file an issue in the GitHub repository](https://github.com/swiftlang/vscode-swift/issues/new).